Reporting an Accident - Owner

 - Collect timestamped photos of the vehicle before and after the trip.

-- Email all documentation to claims@tripcity.com.
+- Email all the information and documentation to claims@tripcity.com.

 - Contact the claims line if you need live support: 213-513-2953.